M7012E-Pervasive-Computing/Point-Cloud/README.md

 # Point-Cloud

-A Python program used for the visualization of a certain point cloud, both using PyVista and Open3d libraries.
+A Python program used for the visualization and post processing of  point clouds.

 ## Description

-This Python program has been created to receive 3-dimensional coordinates coming from a server, build up the respective point cloud and then visualize it both with the PyVista and Open3d library.
-Apart from that, there is an optimization tool based on point cloud density used to improve the result of the graphical model.
+This Python program has been created to receive 3-dimensional coordinates coming from a server, build up the respective point cloud and then visualize it.
+Apart from that, there are plenty of post processing methods that can be applied to the point cloud to improve result.
+There is also a export to wavefront obj file, to be visualized in another program.

 ## Getting Started